RedisLabs/redislabs-docs/content/rs/administering/database-operations/eviction-policy.md

 ## Eviction policy defaults

 `volatile-lru` is the default eviction policy for databases, with the exception of Active-Active databases.
 The default for [Active-Active databases]({{< relref "/rs/administering/designing-production/active-active.md" >}}) is `noeviction`.

 ### Eviction for Active-Active Redis databases
 The eviction policy mechanism for Active-Active databases kicks in earlier than for regular databases because it requires propagation to all participating clusters.
-The eviction policy starts to evict keys when the Active-Active database reaches 80% of its memory limit.
+The eviction policy starts to evict keys when one of the Active-Active instances reaches 80% of its memory limit.
 If memory usage continues to rise while the keys are being evicted, the rate of eviction will increase to prevent reaching the Out-of-Memory state.

+In case of network issues between Active-Active instances, memory can only be freed when all instances are in sync.
+If there is no communication between participating clusters, it can result in eviction of all keys and the instance reaching an Out-of-Memory state.

 ### Eviction for modules